 - Set a weekly reminder in your phone to do Uplift at a similar time each week (breakfast, dinner, before bedtime, Sunday morning, one night a week, etc.).

 We also send weekly emails with a new lesson as well as tips about how to weave it into your natural conversation.
 In addition, we help you connect to other members who live near you, so you can form support groups.
 We’re invested in anything we can do to make Uplift easier and will evolve to meet your needs.
 Let us know what works for you.

 We are structured as a business, but are considerably different from a typical company.
 One of our core principles, for instance, is that all surplus is reinvested in the enterprise, distributed to our stakeholders, or donated to charity.
 In other words, we’re steward-owned and not subject to return-driven investors or wealthy philanthropists looking for quarterly growth, a payout, or a project they can control.
 As such, we hold a space that doesn’t cleanly fit as a .com or a .org.
 The needs of the Uplift community come first.
 To learn more, see our Sacred Economy page.

 Why does Uplift cost money?

-We believe the benefits of Uplift accumulate over time and that by implementing our resources you have more meaningful conversations and will see deep transformation in your home.
+We believe the benefits of Uplift accumulate over time and that by implementing our resources you will have meaningful conversations and see deep transformation in your home.
 We hope you’ll become a member.